scott-bergler/digest/server/discord_oauth2.md

 ### mySQL commands
 - describe `table name` -> display all columns in table
 - use `db name here`
 - show tables -> display all tables in database

+## TODO for Tuesday
+- save User to DB on login
+- save Discord data related to our User when they authorize
+- figure out sessions